-Whale Hill Primary School's Whistle Blowing/Confidential Reporting Policy provides guidance to staff and volunteers and contractors on how they can raise concerns and receive appropriate feedback on action taken, when staff have concerns about any adult's behaviour.
+Whale Hill Primary School's Whistle Blowing/Confidential Reporting Policy provides guidance to staff, volunteers and contractors on how they can raise concerns and receive appropriate feedback on action taken, when staff have concerns about any adult's behaviour.

-Management of a safeguarding concern or allegation about an adult
+Management of a safeguarding concern or allegation about an adult that does or does not meet the harm threshold:

-If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children, then this should be referred to the Headteacher or Principal; where there are concerns/allegations about the Headteacher or Principal, this should be referred to the Chair of Governors, Chair of the Management Committee or Proprietor of an independent school; and in the event of concerns/allegations about the Headteacher, where the Headteacher is also the sole proprietor of an independent school, this should be reported directly to the Designated Officer(s) at the Local Authority.
+If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children, then this should be referred to the Headteacher where there are concerns/allegations about the Headteacher this should be referred to the Chair of Governors, or Proprietor of an independent school and in the event of concerns/allegations about the Headteacher, where the Headteacher is also the sole Proprietor of an independent school, this should be reported directly to the Designated Officer(s) at the Local Authority.

 Consultation without delay with the Designated Officer - Joanne Dickson, Tel: 01642 130 700 will determine what action follows.
-A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff must attend this meeting, which will be arranged by the Designated Officer.
-All issues must be recorded on the allegation management form and the outcome reached must be noted to ensure closure. https://stscp.co.uk/
+A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff will attend this meeting, which will be arranged by the Designated Officer.
+All issues will be recorded on the allegation management form and the outcome reached will be noted to ensure closure.

+https://stscp.co.uk/

-Where this concern does not meet the harm threshold, all staff should continue to follow their staff behaviour/code of conduct inclusive of 'low-level' concerns policy and share information with the Headteacher or Principal.
+Where this concern does not meet the harm threshold, all staff should continue to follow their Staff Behaviour/Code of Conduct Inclusive of 'Low-Level' Concerns Policy and share information with the Headteacher.
 This concern may be where an adult's behaviour is inconsistent with the staff code of conduct, including inappropriate behaviour outside of work but does not meet the allegation threshold.